RWTH-EBC/ebcpy/docs/source/index.rst

    - Create a tutorial with juypter-notebook
    - Introduce MultiIndex (from pandas) and make TimeSeriesData extend of the standard DataFrame
    - Adjust all classes, most notably Goals.
 This class will go into AixCaliBuHa, as it is only relevant for Calibrations.
+- v0.1.5:
+   - Remove dlib and PyQt5 from setup.py and delete TunerParas.show()
+   - Refactor Optimizer so the framework parameter is only necessary to call optimize()

 Indices and tables
 ==================